Spoorloos/ws_chat/README.md

 # Websocket Chatrooms

-This is a simple websocket chatroom website I built using Bun and websockets during my time off from school to learn more about end to end encrytion and just as a way to entertain myself.
+This is a simple websocket chatroom website I built using Bun and websockets during my time off from school to learn more about end to end encryption and just as a way to entertain myself.

 Login Page | Chat Page
 --- | ---